 A pumpkin flower arrangement is a great example of bringing in elements of nature to decorate your home.
 Today I have a complete tutorial on how to create this DIY pumpkin flower arrangement for your fall table setting.

 If you have been around here long then you know I like to take my decorating cues from nature.
 She is the best at choosing colors and textures.
 So I try to follow her lead.

 That is no different when it comes to this arrangement for my fall table.
 I am using elements of nature to create a gorgeous centerpiece for any fall gathering.

 •This post contains affiliate links, see full disclosure for details.

-So what you need first is a pumpkin.
+What you need first is a pumpkin!
 You don’t want anything too big.
-The flowers will cascade down and the end product will be bigger than the pumpkin.
-I chose this little blue one off my front porch.
+The flowers will cascade down outside the pumpkin and the end product will be bigger than the pumpkin itself.
+I chose this little one from my front porch.